Arguments wrapping

 Supertype ((t `T'TT'I` tt) a) ~ (t (tt a))

-If you cant to avoid using parenthesis, you can use a special type operator:
+If you want to avoid using parenthesis, you can use that special type operator shown above:

 Supertype (t `T'TT'I` tt `T'I_` a) ~ (t (tt a))